bhatti/formicary/docs/architecture.md

 for communication with the server and provide following functionality:
    - Register with the server and continuously update them with their workload
    - Download dependent artifacts before execution
-   - Execute tasks using supported executors such as Docker, HTTP, Kubernetes, Shell, etc.
+   - Execute tasks using supported executors such as Docker, HTTP, Kubernetes, Shell, Websockets, etc.
    - Upload artifacts at the end of task
    - Monitor Docker/Kubernetes containers and notify server with their lifecycle events